-The Project's POI will be at Interconnection Customer's requested POI of the 13.8kV and in the state yard of Hunt Station.
-The preliminary configuration for the POI interconnects the Project on IPC's side of air-break switch switch state.
+The Project's POI will be at Interconnection Customer's requested POI of the 13.8kV interconnects in the former yard of Hunt Station.
+The preliminary configuration for the POI interconnects the Project on IPC's side of air-break switch former.
 A drawing detailing the configuration is attached as Exhibit 1.
 This configuration will be finalized during construction, and the final configuration will be captured in an SGIA amendment, if necessary.